robvanson/akouste/README.md

 There is a [summary description of *akoúste* markdown for use in LLM prompts](./Examples/akoustePromptSummary.txt) available.
 This can be combined with [a simple example LLM prompt](./Examples/akoustePromptExample.txt) to give a useful first draft.
 An example prompt for an [ABX experiment](./Examples/akoustePrompt_ABX_Example.txt) that can be combined with the summary is also available.
 Note that LLM prompt design is not a hard science or engineering, and the results may vary based on the LLM model, version, and account used.
 Also, current LLMs are generally stochastic so their output will always have a certain randomness.

 To simplyfy prompt construction, a LLM prompt button will appear when a summary description for LLM prompts is present in a local file.
-The file should be called [akoustePromptSummary.js](./Examples/akoustePromptSummary.js), and be found in either the same folder as *akoústeCreate.html*or in a an *Examples* subfolder.
+The file should be called [akoustePromptSummary.js](./Examples/akoustePromptSummary.js), and be found in either the same folder as *akoústeCreate.html*or or in a an *Examples* subfolder.

 ### Stimulus related constructs